mjpitz/mjpitz/_posts/2016-05-08-docker-machine-dns-resolution-using-consul.md

 ### Install Dependencies

-In order to be able to follow the examples and tutorial below, first insure that you have [docker-machine] and [docker-compose] installed on your machine.
+In order to be able to follow the examples and tutorial below, first insure that you have [docker-machine] installed on your machine.
+Optionally, you can install [docker-compose] as it allows for machines to be created through definition inheritance rather than requiring a local docker registry.
 I have provided the versions that are currently running on my box for each below.

 ```